-This project is intended to address wage suppression and other unfair labor practices in Mexico.
-The FOA states that this work is to be performed in three to five states to be selected from a group of priority states identified by ILAB.
-However, if ILAB and the recipient(s) determine that performance in the selected states has become impossible as a result of withdrawal of host government or other required stakeholder support for the project, or for other reasons outside of the project's control, ILAB and the recipient(s) may confer to determine whether it is desirable and feasible to implement the project in different states and/or sectors in Mexico.
-This determination will necessitate findings that: 1) based upon available research, the project, as it is described in this document, is warranted to address wage suppression in the newly identified states and/or sector(s); 2) ILAB and the recipient(s) can obtain support from the new proposed host government or required stakeholder to implement the proposed project; and 3) the recipient has the capacity to implement the project in the proposed states and/or sector within the legally permissible timeframe for implementation of the project.
-If ILAB and the recipient are unable to make these findings and mutually agree on a modification to the award(s) to implement performance in other states and/or sectors in Mexico either ILAB or the recipient may seek to have the award suspended or terminated pursuant to the applicable termination clauses.
+These projects are intended to address child labor and forced labor in DRC and Indonesia.
+The FOA states that this work is to be performed in DRC and Indonesia; however, if ILAB and the recipient(s) determine that performance in DRC or Indonesia has become impossible as a result of withdrawal of host country government or other required stakeholder support for the project, or for other reasons outside of the project's control, ILAB and the recipient(s) may confer to determine whether it is desirable and feasible to implement the project in a different country and/or sector in that DRC or Indonesia.
+This determination will necessitate findings that: 1) based upon available research, the project, as it is described in this document, is warranted to address child labor and forced labor in the newly identified country and/or critical mineral supply chain; 2) ILAB and the recipient(s) can obtain support from the new proposed host country government or required stakeholder to implement the proposed project; and 3) the recipient has the capacity to implement the project in the proposed country and/or sector within the legally permissible timeframe for implementation of the project.
+If ILAB and the recipient are unable to make these findings and mutually agree on a modification to the award(s) to implement performance in another country and/or critical mineral supply chain DRC or Indonesia, either ILAB or the recipient may seek to have the award suspended or terminated pursuant to the applicable termination clauses.

-B. ADMINISTRATIVE AND NATIONAL POLICY REQUIREMENTS
+B. ADMINISTRATIVE REQUIREMENTS